Andrew Buchanan (American politician)

 Andrew Buchanan (April 8, 1780 – December 2, 1848) was a member of the U.S. House of Representatives from Pennsylvania.

+Early life

-Andrew Buchanan was born in Chester County, Pennsylvania.
+Andrew Buchanan was born on April 8, 1780, in Chester County, Pennsylvania.
 He graduated from Dickinson College in Carlisle, Pennsylvania.
+He studied law and was admitted to the bar in 1798.

+Career

-He studied law, was admitted to the bar in 1798 and commenced practice in York, Pennsylvania.
-He located in Waynesburg, Pennsylvania, in 1803.
-He served as a member of the Pennsylvania House of Representatives and in the Pennsylvania State Senate.
+Buchanan commenced practice in York.
+He located in Waynesburg in 1803.
+He served as a member of the Pennsylvania House of Representatives and in the Pennsylvania Senate.

-Buchanan was elected as a Jacksonian to the Twenty-fourth Congress, and as a Democrat to the Twenty-fifth Congress.
+In 1834, Buchanan was elected as a Jacksonian to the Twenty-fourth Congress, defeating Andrew Stewart.
+He was elected as a Democrat to the Twenty-fifth Congress.
 He served as chairman of the United States House Committee on Elections during the Twenty-fifth Congress.
-He resumed the practice of his profession until his death in Waynesburg in 1848.
-Interment in Green Mount Cemetery.
+He resumed the practice of his profession until his death.